- The Yezidis

 Parade of the Sanjaks

 One of the most important events of the Yezidi New Year is the Parade of the Sanjaks or Parade of the Peacock.
-Bronze lamps surmounted with peacocks are taken from their normal home, the residence of the Yezidi Prince, and are paraded through many of the Yezidi villages.
-The Sanjaks, which came from the Yezidi homeland of India, are the most precious sacred objects among the Yezidi.
+Bronze lamps surmounted with peacocks are paraded through many of the Yezidi villages.
+The Sanjaks were given to the Yezidis by Tawsi Melek and are the most precious sacred objects among the Yezidis.
 Originally there were seven Sanjaks, one for each of the Seven Sacred Angels, but five were taken in 1892 by the Turkish Moslems.
 Of the two remaining Sanjaks, the largest and most sacred one is the Sheikhani Sanjak, the Sanjak directly associated with Tawsi Melek.
-The two Sanjaks are taken in procession to the Yezidi villages by the qewels, who then remain in each village for one night while giving discourses to the inhabitants on Yezidi spirituality.
+The two Sanjaks are taken in procession to the Yezidi villages by the Qewels, who then remain in each village for one night while giving discourses to the inhabitants on Yezidi spirituality.

 The Sheikhani Sanjak